 Blue Man Group’s shows are cancelled until further notice.
 Guests who have purchased tickets for Blue Man Group shows during this time can call (258-3626) for assistance.
 For updates check the website.

 The March 17 scheduled opening of the new Universal’s Endless Summer Resort – Dockside Inn and Suites, has been postponed.
 The Portofino Bay Resort has not reopened, and the Sapphire Falls Resort and Aventura Hotel are CLOSED AGAIN as of August 21.
 Guests have the option to modify or cancel room or package reservations.
 Guests with specific questions can call this number for more information: (877) 801-9720.

-Halloween Horror Nights 30 has been CANCELED.
+Halloween Horror Nights 30 has been CANCELED, although a limited daytime event will be held through November 1.
 All Grad Bash and Grandventure events scheduled in 2020 are cancelled.

 Single and multi-day park tickets are valid for 365 days from original purchase.
 Annual passes will be automatically extended by the number of days that the parks are closed, and all monthly payments were suspended effective March 25.

 Universal Orlando offered a Stress Free Booking Policy through June 30, 2020.
 During this period, new ticket purchases (excluding Annual Passes) for travel through 8/31/20 are fully refundable.
 Hotel reservations made for travel through 8/31/20 are fully refundable up to 24 hours prior to arrival; one night’s room deposit will be forfeit when cancelling within 24 hours of arrival.
 Vacation package reservations for travel through 8/31/20 may be modified or cancelled for free if such modification is made at least 24 hours prior to arrival; a $50 change fee or $200 cancellation fee is charged within 24 hours.